Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Preliminaries

 we get:

-Now let us focus on to the variation of the measure $d\mu_C$.
-As explained before, we have to regularized the $\Theta$-function occurring on the propagator.
-We use the well know relation between Heaviside and Dirac function : $\theta^\prime=\delta$, and the Gaussian representation of the finite range $\delta$-function:
+Now let us focus on the variation of the measure $d\mu_C$.
+As explained before, we have to regularise the $\ Theta$ function occurring on the propagator.
+We use the well know relation between Heaviside and Dirac function: $\theta^\prime=\delta$, and the Gaussian representation of the finite range $\delta$-function:

 which goes to the standard Dirac function\footnote{More precisely, it goes to the delta distribution on the space of test functions $\mathcal{D}(\mathbb{R})$.} when $a\to 0$.
 Then we get the following limit: